 12.2.
 Relevance - User Satisfaction

-A satisfaction survey is being conducted from March until June 2020 on data users (users displaying ICT survey aggregated data and publications on the NSI website or being granted an access to ICT survey microdata through CASD.eu).
-Results have been detailed in the 2020 quality report.
+A satisfaction survey is punctually conducted (last from March until June 2020, results have been detailed in the 2020 quality report) on data users (users displaying ICT survey aggregated data and publications on the NSI website or being granted an access to ICT survey microdata through CASD.eu).

 During the annual meeting concerning the national questionnaire, users provide feedback on the survey.